networkupstools/nut-ddl/.github/pull_request_template.md

 and similar consumption of info, it is better than nothing for human readers.
 -->

-- [ ] Mark-up for structured comments is followed (as documented on site), where applicable.
+- [ ] Mark-up for other structured comments is followed (for fields, vars, etc. as documented on site), where applicable.

 - [ ] For devices supported only with special settings in their `ups.conf`
   configuration section (e.g. `vendorid` and `productid` required along